-- In the first instance, try and resolve your differences as soon as the signs are there that conflict may occur so that the chance of escalation is minimised. - The majority of conflicts or issues can be eliminated at the first step.
-However, when they are of such severity that they cannot be resolved early, the following steps should be followed. - In a few instances, the conflict could be of such severity that a number of the steps may need to be bypassed (secondary options)
+The majority of conflicts or issues can be eliminated at the first step.
+However, when they are of such severity that they cannot be resolved early, the following steps should be followed.

+In a few instances, the conflict could be of such severity or sensitivity that the individual or group cannot approach the immediate contact and therefore have the right to approach the Chairman or President of the AUSC who will convene a Board meeting.